-Homemade Jammy Dodger Biscuits sandwiched with raspberry jam.
+Homemade Jammie Dodger Biscuits sandwiched with raspberry jam.
 Use my easy biscuit recipe to make these nostalgic jammy treats – because home baked is always best!

 Originally published in June 2015, Updated July 2020

-Proust may have had his madeleines but, if you are British, nothings brings back memories faster than a biting into a Jammy Dodger.
+Proust may have had his madeleines but, if you are British, nothings brings back memories faster than a biting into a Jammie Dodger… other than having a slice of my Retro School Cake ;).

 There’s something so nostalgic about these simple shortbread biscuits sandwiched together with jam.
-And right now I am ALL about riding that nostalgic baking wave.
+And right now I am ALL about riding that nostalgic baking wave (case in point?
+Pineapple Upside Down Cake).

-When it comes to baking I am a firm believer that homemade is best and these Jammy Dodgers are significantly fresher and tastier than their shop-bought counterparts.
+When it comes to baking I am a firm believer that homemade is best and these Jammie Dodgers are significantly fresher and tastier than their shop-bought counterparts.

-Making a batch of Jammy Dodgers is very easy – and if you have these Dexam Classic British Biscuit Cutters they will definitely LOOK the part too.
+Making a batch of Jammie Dodgers is very easy – and if you have these Dexam Classic British Biscuit Cutters they will definitely LOOK the part too.

 But you don’t HAVE to have use these cutters of course, any cutter will work as long as you cut a little window in half of your biscuits so that the jam shows through.
-But I have to say the little heart shape is the sweetest!
+These Linzer Cookie cutters give you a few options!

 You can use the same basic biscuit dough recipe to create custard creams and iced rings if you like.